Abhimanyu Singh Sindhu: Early life and education

-Captain Abhimanyu was born on 18 December 1967 in Khanda Kheri village, Hisar district, Haryana, into a family rooted in Arya Samaj vedic values.
+Abhimanyu was born on 18 December 1967 in Khanda Kheri village, Hisar district, Haryana, into a family rooted in Arya Samaj vedic values.

 He completed his Bachelor of Commerce from Maharshi Dayanand University, Rohtak, in 1986, followed by an LLB in 2005 from the same university.

 He completed a Postgraduate Diploma in Mass Communication from Guru Jambheshwar University, Hisar, in 2007, and completed a three year executive education program at Harvard Business School in 2015.

 In 2019, he earned his LL.M.
 (Pro) from National Law University, New Delhi.

 Military and early career

-In 1987, Captain Abhimanyu was commissioned into the Indian Army after graduating from the Officers' Training Academy.
+In 1987, Abhimanyu was commissioned into the Indian Army after graduating from the Officers' Training Academy.
 He served for five years in the 7 Mechanised Infantry Regiment, earning the Special Services Medal for his distinguished service.

 In 1994, although selected in the Indian Administrative Service entrance exam with 201 rank in the first attempt, he chose to dedicate himself instead to philanthropy, education, and public service.

 Prior to formally entering politics, he founded multiple businesses across sectors like transport, finance, and media.
 He was founder and editor of the newspaper Hari Bhoomi.